Astraxical/cdn/README.md

-# File Hosting Service
+# File Hosting Service - Data Branch Storage

-A PHP-based file hosting service that leverages Git as the primary storage backend for GitHub deployment, with optional local storage, API functionality, and link shortening capabilities.
+A PHP-based file hosting service that stores all data in SQLite databases managed in a Git data branch, with automatic hourly sync.
+Perfect for GitHub deployment without external dependencies.

 ## Features

-- **Git Storage**: Primary storage in Git repository for GitHub deployment
+- **Data Branch Storage**: All files and links stored in SQLite databases managed in a Git data branch
+- **Automatic Sync**: Hourly Git commits and pushes to sync data changes
 - **File Upload/Download**: Easy file management through web interface or API
 - **Link Shortening**: Generate short URLs for easy sharing
 - **API Access**: RESTful API for programmatic access